Outlines for a New Chronology of Ancient Jewish History

 Fragment of a clay prism with Annals of Sargon II

-6. When was the Reign of Hezekiah, the King of Judea?
+6. When were the reigns of Hezekiah and Josiah, the Kings of Judea?

 Private Collection, London

 Assyrian Relief from Sennacherib's castle, showing Jews of Lachish taken into captivity.